Selecting a finding on the detection findings page opens a side window that enables you to

 Prevalence: Assess how active the actor has been across your environment.
 A visual indicator shows how many related findings were detected in the past 24 hours.

-Entry point: Understand where the attacker gained access.
-Use this to assess exposure and decide whether additional hardening or monitoring is needed at that location.
+Understand where the attacker gained access.
+This helps you assess exposure and decide whether additional hardening or monitoring is needed at that location.

-Vulnerability: Learn which weakness was exploited.
-This insight helps you prioritize remediation, whether it’s patching, configuration changes, or broader architectural improvements.
+Learn which weakness was exploited.
+This helps you prioritize remediation, whether it’s patching, configuration changes, or broader architectural improvements.

 In Source, you can see a list of all the available information from the ingested finding.